 As a regulated health profession in Australia, we are not permitted to accept testimonials from you for publication on our website or any advertising material.
-This does not stop you saying nice things about us on your own social media account or on third party platforms over which we have no control, or letting your friends and family know about your experience of our services, or recommending our services.
-We simply cannot publish anything you say about our dental services on our website, social media or in any other platform over which we have control.
+This does not stop you from saying nice things about us on your own social media account or on third party platforms over which we have no control, or letting your friends and family know about your experience of our services, or recommending our services.
+We simply cannot publish anything you say about our dental services on our website, social media or any other platform over which we have control.

 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 Some website features may not function properly without cookies.

 The information collected by these tools may include the IP address of the device you are using and information about sites that IP address has come from, the pages accessed on our site and the next site visited.
 We use the information to help to track your use of our websites to improve your user experience and the quality of our services.
 To find out how to opt out of tailored advertising please check the options available here – https://www.networkadvertising.org/choices/.

 The information that we collect about you is used only for providing you with treatment and keeping you up to date with our services.
 We do not publish your personal information.